CBEP-SoCB/Beaches_Bacteria_sum/Graphics/beaches_graphics.md

 generate such estimates (more correctly, expected values of such estimates) based on certain statistical assumptions.
-While those assumptions can be called into question, such methods are usually preferable to ignoring non-detects, assuming they represent “the value of”true" measurements of zero, or making other *ad hoc* assumptions.
+While those assumptions can be called into question, such methods are usually preferable to ignoring non-detects, assuming they represent the value of “true” measurements of zero, or making other *ad hoc* assumptions.

 Unfortunately, we could not use statistical methods to correct for non-detects with the data on bacteria levels at shellfish growing areas.
-For technical reasons, some of the statistical methods we used to analyze the shellfish data do not work with data that replaces non-detects wit hmaximum likelihood estimates of the (expected value of) the unobserved values.
+For technical reasons, some of the statistical methods we used to analyze the shellfish data do not work with data that replaces non-detects with maximum likelihood estimates of the (expected value of) the unobserved values.

 For consistency in presentation in the State of Casco Bay Report, all